-On October 3, 2022, the Company closed a registered direct offering of shares of common stock and Series C Mirroring Preferred Stock pursuant to a Securities Purchase Agreement entered into with a certain institutional investor.
+On October 3, 2022, the Company closed a registered direct offering of shares of common stock and Series C Mirroring Preferred Stock pursuant to a securities purchase agreement entered into with a certain institutional investor.
 In the offering, the Company agreed to issue and sell to the investor (i) 268,000 shares of the Company's common stock, par value \$0.01 per share, (ii) 33,810 shares of the Company's Series C Mirroring Preferred Stock, par value \$0.01 per share and stated value of \$0.01 per share, and (iii) pre-funded warrants to purchase an aggregate of 215,000 shares of common stock.
 Each share of common stock was sold at a price of \$7.00 per share, each share of preferred stock was sold at a price of \$0.01 per share, and each pre-funded warrant was sold at an offering price of \$6.80 per share underlying such pre-funded warrants, for aggregate gross proceeds of \$3.34 million before deducting the placement agent's fees and the offering expenses, and net proceeds of \$3.04 million.
 Under the purchase agreement, the Company also agreed to issue and sell to the investor in a concurrent private placement warrants to purchase an aggregate of 483,000 shares of common stock.
 In connection with the offering, the Company also entered into a warrant amendment agreement with the investor pursuant to which the Company agreed to amend certain existing warrants to purchase up to 741,489 shares of common stock that were previously issued in 2018 and 2021 to the investor, with exercise prices ranging from \$41.00 to \$1,300.00 per share as a condition to their purchase of the securities in the offering, as follows: (i) lower the exercise price of the investor's existing warrants to \$7.54 per share, (ii) provide that the existing warrants, as amended, will not be exercisable until six months following the closing date of the offering, and (iii) extend the original expiration date of the existing warrants by five and one-half years following the closing of the offering.
 The increase in fair value resulting from the warrant modifications is accounted for as an equity issuance cost, resulting in a debit and credit to additional paid in capital for approximately \$1.8 million.
-As of December 31, 2022, all 215,000 pre-funded warrants issued in the offering were exercised.
+As of December 31, 2022, all 215,000 pre-funded warrants were exercised and all 33,810 shares of the Company's Series C Mirroring Preferred Stock were automatically cancelled and ceased to be outstanding following receipt of stockholder approval for the Company's reverse stock split on November 30, 2022.
 In connection with the Company's best-efforts public offering consummated in May 2023, the Company amended the exercise price of the existing warrants to \$0.7785 per share.